FAQs

 Current Membership

-The membership of Friends of Parks Inc. is currently 102 member groups, and 38 affiliate groups (135 member groups).
+The membership of Friends of Parks and Nature Inc. is currently 102 member groups, and 38 affiliate groups (135 member groups).
 You might also like to ‘like’ our Facebook page: https://www.facebook.com/Friendsofparkssa and you can also ask us to post information on your group’s behalf.

 Unique Code Number for Online Bookings

-All Friends of Parks Inc. Member Groups receive a Unique Code Number, to issue to active members (must attend working bees or be involved with admin duties), to use for online bookings for camping etc.
+All Friends of Parks and Nature Inc. Member Groups receive a Unique Code Number, to issue to active members (must attend working bees or be involved with admin duties), to use for online bookings for camping etc.

 The Friends Unique Code Number allows the holder a concession to the following facilities of DEW: